julzelements/ftr-julian-scharf/docs/tasks.md

-- Roll back the timer and verify that it works.
-- Implement the Fibonacci functionality.

 - 1. You have a new requirement to implement for your application: its logic should stay exactly the same but it will need to have a different user interface (e.g. if you wrote a web app, a different UI may be a REPL).